 Grand Rapids Child Custody Attorney

 For parents with minor children, addressing custody and visitation issues can be among the most emotionally challenging aspects of ending a relationship or marriage.
 From the day your children were born, you have spent your life raising them; and, now, all of a sudden, you are being forced to agree to spend time apart.
 In all custody matters, Michigan law requires decisions to be made in the children’s best interests.
 But, while you may hold steadfast beliefs about what is best for your children, there is a strong chance that your spouse has different views about parenting time.
 Then, the court may need to evaluate your different approaches.
 Whether you and your spouse are able to come to terms or you need to ask a judge to establish the terms of custody and visitation that will apply after you receive a final order, it is ultimately up to the courts to determine whether a parenting plan serves the best interests of the children involved.
-Having an experienced Grand Rapids child custody attorney can help you navigate this process.
+At Kraayeveld Family Law Attorneys, Our experienced Grand Rapids child custody attorney can help you navigate this process.
 Get in touch with us today!

 An Experienced Grand Rapids Child Custody Attorney for All Custody Matters in West Michigan